 For most people having a bath is an enjoyable and calming experience.
-However those with disabilities may find the whole bath time experience quite stressful.
+However, those with disabilities may find bath time experiences quite stressful.
 We want to help make baths relaxing for all.

-A Sensory Bathroom is a fantastic way of providing a relaxing, calming environment throughout bath time.
-Using music, colour changing lights and interactive sensory resources it can become more enjoyable than ever.
+A Sensory Bathroom is a fantastic way of providing a relaxing, calming bathtime environment.
+Using music, colour changing lights and interactive sensory resources to create a delightfully stimulating sensory experience.

-Rhino UK’s Sensory Bathrooms can help to relax muscle, reduce pain and anxiety.
-They are of particular value to dementia sufferers who can sometimes find bath time disturbing and stressful, as they regain control of their surroundings which can help reduce tension and anxiety.
+Rhino UK’s Sensory Bathrooms can help relax muscles and reduce pain and anxiety.
+They are of particular value to people living with dementia, who can sometimes find bathtime disturbing and stressful, as the sensory element helps them to regain control of their surroundings which can reduce tension and anxiety.

-Adding an interactive element is also a good idea, as then the user feels in control of their surroundings.
+Adding an interactive element is also a good idea, as it allows the user to feel in control of their surroundings.
 We have added an Interactive Bubble Wall into this room.
-The Bubble Wall creates an immense wall of bubbling water complete with LED technology that also provides stunningly intense colour.
-The interactive elements enables the user to select the colour of the Bubble Wall by either a wireless control box or buttons on the front of the panel, or if left the bubble wall will go through the colour spectrum on its own.
+The Bubble Wall creates an immense wall of bubbling water complete with LED technology that also provides a stunningly intense colour display.
+The interactive elements enable the user to select the colour of the Bubble Wall by either a wireless control box or buttons on the front of the panel.

-Also included in the room is a sound system.
-Sensory audio products such as speakers and amplifiers can be a great addition to any sensory bathroom.
-If used correctly, sensory music can create atmosphere – which is all so important in creating a feeling of safety and tranquillity.
+Also included in our Sensory Bathroom is a sound system.
+Sensory audio products, such as speakers and amplifiers, can be a great addition to any Sensory Bathroom.
+If used correctly, sensory music can create an immersive atmosphere – which is essential when creating a feeling of safety and tranquillity.

 Another idea for a Sensory Bathroom is to add mood lighting.
-Sensory mood lighting has been used in various studies with researchers unanimously agreeing that, when used correctly various colours of light can positively influence people’s mood, attitude and stimulating and balancing the sensory system, particularly those on the autism spectrum.
+Sensory mood lighting has been used in various studies, with researchers unanimously agreeing that when used correctly, various colours of light can positively influence people’s mood, attitude and also stimulate and balance their sensory system, particularly those on the autism spectrum.